dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 >     pnfsmanager.default-access-latency=ONLINE

 Now we can add a new cell: Pool using the following command.
+POOL is ...

  > dcache pool create /srv/dcache/pool-A poolA dCacheDomain